Kovah/Taboo-Data/README.md

 ### Words

-To contribute words, just add them to the appropriate category with the following scheme:
+To contribute words, just add them to the appropriate category and add at least 3-4 buzzwords.

-    Main Word|Buzzword 1:Buzzword, with sp3c!al char$ 2:Buzzword 3

-Please notice that words cannot contain any of the following characters:

-    Vertical stoke      |
-    Double points       :
-    Quotation marks     "
-    Backslashes         \

 ---